Dancin' Homer

 "Dancin' Homer" is the fifth episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on November 8, 1990.
-In the episode, Homer becomes the Springfield Isotopes' new mascot after firing up the crowd at a baseball game.
+It originally aired on Fox in the United States on November 8, 1990.
+In the episode, Homer becomes the new mascot of the Springfield Isotopes, the town's baseball team, after firing up the crowd at a baseball game.
 When the Isotopes start a winning streak, Homer becomes the mascot for the Capital City Capitals.
 The Simpsons move there but return home after Homer fails to enthrall the big-city crowd.

 The episode was written by Ken Levine and David Isaacs and directed by Mark Kirkland.
 It was Kirkland's first directing role, and he has since directed many episodes.
 Singer Tony Bennett guest starred as himself and actor Tom Poston guest starred as the Capital City Capitals' mascot, the Capital City Goofball.
 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 14.9, and was the highest-rated show on the Fox network the week it aired.

 Plot

 One night while drinking beer at Moe's Tavern, Homer tells the story of his big break.
 The Simpsons attend a home game of the Springfield Isotopes, the town's minor league baseball team, as part of an outing sponsored by the Springfield Nuclear Power Plant.
-Homer fears that his chance to have any fun at the game are ruined when his boss, Mr. Burns sits next to him; to his surprise, though, Burns buys him several beers and the two men enjoy taunting the Isotopes.
+Homer fears that his chance to have any fun at the game are ruined when his boss, Mr. Burns sits next to him; to his surprise, though, Mr. Burns buys him several beers and the two men enjoy taunting the Isotopes.
 When a drunk Homer does an impromptu dance to the tune of "Baby Elephant Walk," the crowd responds with enthusiasm and the Isotopes go on to win the game, breaking the longest losing streak in professional baseball.

 Homer is hired as the Isotopes' mascot, spurring the team to a winning streak.
 Their next loss causes Homer to worry that he will be fired, but he is instead offered a chance to perform during the major-league games played in Capital City by its team, the Capitals.
 He is to fill in for their mascot, the Capital City Goofball, during portions of each game.
 The Simpsons pack their belongings, say goodbye to their friends, and move to Capital City.
 However, Homer's first performance fails to impress the crowd; he is fired immediately afterward, and the family moves back to Springfield.

 As Homer finishes his story, he finds Moe and all the customers enthralled and asking to hear it again.
 He wonders why tales of misfortune are so popular.